-We found significant value in lift ticket prices at the ski resort last winter with one-day lift tickets costing between ¥5000-7000 (much cheaper than the United States).
+We found significant value in lift ticket prices at the ski resort last winter, with one-day lift tickets costing between ¥5000-7000 (much cheaper than in the United States).
 In the offseason in Furano, we even scored full-day lift tickets for ¥3500!

 - Entrance to Tōdai-ji Temple: ¥500

 - Sushi-making class: ¥5,000